 Enrico Giovannini is an Italian economist and statistician, member of the Club of Rome and of the World Academy of Arts and Science.
-Since 2002 he is full professor at the Rome University “Tor Vergata”.
-He was Minister of Labour and Social Policies in the Letta Government (2013-2014), President of the Italian Statistical Institute (2009-2013), Director of Statistics and Chief Statistician of the OECD (2001-2009).
+He was Minister of Labour and Social Policies in the Letta Government (2013-2014), President of the Italian Statistical Institute (2009-2013), Director of Statistics and Chief Statistician of the OECD (2001-2009) and since 2002 he is full professor at the Rome University “Tor Vergata”.

 Mieke De Schoenmakere

-Mieke works at the EEA in Copenhagen as project manager for circular economy.
-She graduated as Industrial Engineer and gained for several years, experience in the sector of organic fertilizers and in applied research on field grown vegetables.
-The sustainable management of waste and materials, resource efficiency and circular economy became the central themes afterwards, while for more than 10 years Mieke has been working at the governance level (OVAM and the Flemish ministry for environment), as policy advisor both on regional and EU matters.
-Additionally, Mieke has been head of the unit responsible for European and International waste and materials policies, also during the Belgian presidency of the EU in the second half of 2010.
+Mieke works at the EEA in Copenhagen as project manager for the circular economy.
+She graduated as Industrial Engineer and gained several years of experience in the sector of organic fertilizers and in applied research on field grown vegetables.
+The sustainable management of waste and materials, resource efficiency and circular economy became the central themes afterwards.
+Mieke has been working at the governance level (OVAM and the Flemish ministry for environment) for more than 10 years, as policy advisor both on regional and EU matters.
+Additionally, she has been head of the unit responsible for European and International waste and materials policies, also during the Belgian presidency of the EU in the second half of 2010.